 If required by local ordinances, exhibitor must comply with all union regulations applicable to installation, dismantling and display of the exhibit.

-Exhibitor and its representatives agree to abide by the ISTE code of conduct.
-In addition to the above, exhibitor and its representatives shall not congregate or solicit trade in the aisles.
+Exhibitor and its representatives agree to abide by the ISTE code of conduct and policies.
+In addition, exhibitor and its representatives shall not congregate or solicit trade in the aisles.
 The prior written consent of Exhibit Management is required for the employment or use of any live model, demonstrator, solicitor or device for the mechanical reproduction of sound.
 Such employment or use shall be confined to the exhibit space.
 Exhibit Management, in its sole and absolute discretion, may withdraw its consent at any time, in which event exhibitor shall terminate such activity immediately.
 All promotional plans must be submitted to Exhibit Management for approval.
 Distribution of pamphlets, brochures or any advertising matter must be confined to the exhibit space.
-Exhibitors are prohibited from bringing alcoholic beverages into Henry B. Gonzalez Convention Center.
+Exhibitors are prohibited from bringing alcoholic beverages into the Pennsylvania Convention Center.
 Exhibitor shall refrain from any action that will distract attendees from attendance at the exposition during open hours.
 Exhibitor shall not lead attendees from one exhibit space to another or to elevators or escalators.